Overview

 The PEA presented in this report considers open-pit mining of the Mexican Hat gold deposit.

 The design slope parameters use an 18 m height between catch benches separated by three benches each of 6.0 m height, a 66° bench face angle, and 10 m catch benches or berms.
 This provides for a 45° inner-ramp angle.
-Table 16-3 also shows the design parameters used for waste dumps.
 The waste dump design includes 12 m lift heights with 12 m catch benches and a 34° slope between benches to achieve an overall slope of 2.5 horizontal to 1.0 vertical.

 Mexican Hat pits were designed with five phases.
 Phase 1 mines the larger main portion of the deposit.
 Phase 2 continues to expand the main portion of the deposit.
 Phase 3 expands the main pit to the south and Phase 4 achieves the full depth and extents of the main pit.
 Phase 5 mines a satellite pit located to the south of the main deposit.